 Although changing the guard is one of the most eagerly awaited attractions for visitors to London, keep in mind that it’s quite a long ceremony and can be a bit monotonous, especially if you’ve been waiting for it to start for a while.

-Walk down Parliament Street, along the way you will find the famous Downing street, where the Prime Minister lives at number 10, then the Dover House and the Banqueting House where the most important high society receptions are held.
+Walk down Parliament Street, along the way you will find the famous Downing street, where the prime minister lives at number 10, then Dover House and Banqueting House where the most important receptions of high society take place.

 You arrive at Horse Guards